AdaCore/training_material/courses/fundamentals_of_ada/215_type_contracts.rst

         with Dynamic_Predicate => Even mod 2 = 0;
       J, K : Even := 42;

-* Any object or function visible, including entities declared after it in the same declarative part
+* Any visible object or function in scope

+   - Does not have to be defined before use
-   - An exception to the "declared before referenced" rule of linear elaboration
+   - Relaxation of "declared before referenced" rule of linear elaboration
    - Intended especially for (expression) functions declared in same package spec

 -------------------